jnuho/simpledl/README.md

   }
 ```

-### Node server

 Note that I will be using nginx instead in production environment.
-I used nodejs vite for local development environment for convenience.
+I used nodejs vite just for local development environment.

 ```sh
 # install dependencies specified in package.json